HarmoWatch/ngx-redux-core/docs/decorators/redux-reducer.md

 ### By prototype

 The recommended and simplest way is to wire the reducer directly via the prototype with the action method.
-Here you have the advantage that TypeScript can validate the return value of the ReduxAction against the expected payload of your Reducer function.
+This gives you the advantage that TypeScript can validate the return value of the ReduxAction against the expected payload of your Reducer function.
 This is also the only way to enable IDE refactoring.